As we welcome in 2017, I thought it would be good to discuss how to meet financial goals and financial deadlines in the New Year.

 5. Acknowledge your successes

-The key to getting off that couch and go for gold is to make ourselves believe that we’re getting closer to our goals.
+The key to getting off that couch and going for gold is to make ourselves believe that we’re getting closer to our goals.

 A wise man once said that seeing is believing.